 When you make the decision to return to school, it becomes a family affair.
 Talk to your significant other and your children and make sure that they're on board and that they know the benefits a degree or second degree will make on your career.

 Once everyone is on the same page, talk to them about taking over specific tasks and helping around the house.
 The rule in our family is, we're a team, and we all help out when needed.

 Another factor to consider is how many courses will you have to take to obtain the advanced degree you're after?
 Strayer University’s MBA program has reduced the number of required courses from 12 to 10, so students can earn their degrees faster.

 The value of getting a degree or an advanced degree is priceless.
-From the new skills and knowledge you acquire to the career boost and prestige.
+From the new skills and knowledge, you acquire to the career boost and prestige.
 If you're considering going back to school, check out Strayer University for innovative, accessible, and affordable educational opportunities.

 Would you like to go back to school?
 If you haven't made the leap, what's stopping you?
-What questions do you have about Strayer University or their programs?
+What questions do you have about Strayer University or its programs?
 Drop us a note; we'd love to hear from you.